PM Modi presents 12-point proposals to expand India-ASEAN cooperation | Science-Environment

 In his address at the summit, Modi said that progress towards a free and open Indo-Pacific and elevating the voice of the Global South is in the common interest of all.

-In his opening remarks, Modi described the grouping as the epicentre of growth and that New Delhi is committed to working ''shoulder to shoulder'' with it.
+In his opening remarks, Modi described the grouping as the epicenter of growth and that New Delhi is committed to working ''shoulder to shoulder'' with it.

 ''The 21st century is Asia's century.
 It is our century.
 For this, it is necessary to build a rule-based post-COVID world order and efforts by all for human welfare,'' the prime minister, co-chairing the summit, said.